-Till Bergmann is a Senior Data Scientist at Salesforce Einstein, building platforms to make it easier to integrate machine learning into Salesforce products, with a focus on automating many of the laborious steps in the machine learning pipeline.
-Before Salesforce, he obtained a PhD in Cognitive Science at the University of California, Merced, where he studied collaboration patterns of academics using NLP techniques.
+Till Bergmann is a senior data scientist at Salesforce Einstein, building platforms to make it easier to integrate machine learning into Salesforce products, with a focus on automating many of the laborious steps in the machine learning pipeline.
+He holds a PhD in cognitive science from the University of California, Merced, where he studied the collaboration patterns of academics using NLP techniques.

-Leah McGuire is a Principal Member of Technical Staff at Salesforce Einstein, building platforms to enable the integration of machine learning into Salesforce products.
-Before joining Salesforce, Leah was a Senior Data Scientist on the data products team at LinkedIn working on personalization, entity resolution, and relevance for a variety of LinkedIn data products.
-She completed a PhD and a Postdoctoral Fellowship in Computational Neuroscience at the University of California, San Francisco, and at University of California, Berkeley, where she studied the neural encoding and integration of sensory signals.
+Leah McGuire is a principal member of the technical staff at Salesforce Einstein, where she builds platforms to enable the integration of machine learning into Salesforce products.
+Previously, Leah was a senior data scientist on the data products team at LinkedIn working on personalization, entity resolution, and relevance for a variety of LinkedIn data products and completed a postdoctoral fellowship at the University of California, Berkeley.
+She holds a PhD in computational neuroscience from the University of California, San Francisco, where she studied the neural encoding and integration of sensory signals.